⭐ Available on the following plans: Basic, Pro, Agency, Business

 How do you set up your logic?
 An example: Let's survey people about their favorite food.
 We start with the first question, Are you a pizza or a burger person?
 People who select pizza will only be displayed pizza related questions after the first question, while burger people will only see burger specific questions going forward.

-4. As the next step, we select the Picture Choice building block and make sure that Conditional Logic is selected in Navigation at the menu on the left.
+4. As the next step, let’s select the Picture Choice building block and make sure that Conditional Logic is selected in Navigation at the menu on the left.
 This will enable us to select a subsequent screen for each answer.

 💡 Labelling your screens in a meaningful way is very helpful for this step.